The Millennium Collection: The Best of Kiss

 The Millennium Collection: The Best of Kiss is a compilation album that collects the 1970s output by the American rock band Kiss.
 It was released by Universal Music as part of their 20th Century Masters - The Millennium Collection series.
 It is the first of a trilogy of albums in the Millennium Collection series featuring material from Kiss.
 The second volume, which covers material from the 1980s output was released in 2004, followed by the 1990s output third installment in 2006.

-This collection was later re-released in 2010 as Icon, as part of Universal Music's Icon series.
-This collection was then yet again re-re-released in a collection known as "Playlist...Plus", a three-CD compilation consisting all three volumes of the Kiss Millennium Collection.

-This album has been certified Gold, the band's 30th gold album.